 Chain degreasers come in handy when you want to break down dirt, grease, and grime from your drivetrain.

 To achieve this, a collection of chemical compounds come into play to help collapse grease and oily compounds from metals, plastic, rubber, and other materials.

 Although some products might add more ingredients to their formula, the contents responsible for the clean-up and break down of grease and dirt are often the same among brands.

 Here are the main degreaser active ingredients that are responsible for cleaning as well as breaking down oil compounds, dirt, and grime.

-- Sodium Carbonate.
-Sodium carbonate is one of the most common ingredients in degreasers and often used in powdered detergents.
+- Sodium Carbonate is one of the most common ingredients in degreasers and often used in powdered detergents.
 This ingredient works to breakdown oil and grease, and remove any lubricants from objects and materials.

-- Sodium Meta Silicate.
-This ingredient is highly alkaline and enables bike degreasers to break down all the fatty acids present in greasy products.
+- Sodium Meta Silicate is highly alkaline and enables bike degreasers to break down all the fatty acids present in greasy products.
 This compound could also act as a water softener and proves to be a strong cleaning agent when diluted in water.
-Sodium meta silicate is also used in phosphate-free powder and liquid detergents to remove oil and dirt from hard substances and fabrics.
+Sodium metasilicate is also used in phosphate-free powder and liquid detergents to remove oil and dirt from hard substances and fabrics.

-- EDTA (Ethylenediaminetetraaceate).
-This active ingredients works as a hard water reliever and binding agent.
+- EDTA (Ethylenediaminetetraacetic).
+This active ingredient works as a hard water reliever and binding agent.
 When it’s added to water, the compound aids in stabilizing other degreaser compounds for an effective cleaning process.

 Frequently Asked Questions